fgamador/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 This means that even if you take in many references in your arguments, Rust will assume that any references you return come from `self`, not from any of the other references.

-# Exercise
+## Exercise

-In the following code, we annotate the function using the `'borrow` lifetime, not only the `'lifetime` lifetime.
+In the following code, we annotate the function using the `'borrow` lifetime in addition to the `'lifetime` lifetime.
 The `'borrow` lifetime exists only inside this function, and affects only the borrows of its arguments and return value.
 The `'lifetime` value, as we saw before, also constrains the lifetime of the string inside the struct.